 Denise has been with the NMFMA since 2005.
 A Chicago native, she spent every vacation of her youth at her grandfather's farm in Harvard, Illinois, falling in love with nature, fresh farm food, and quiet country roads.
 After many years in promotional and brand marketing for companies of all sizes as well as non-profits, Denise took a brief detour into education and taught part-time at several Santa Fe middle and high schools.
 She then hightailed it back to marketing something close to her heart - fresh, locally grown food.
 Cooking for three hungry teenagers at home keeps her culinary skills sharp, and proves real-world inspiration her her long-running Albuquerque Journal column.
 She enjoys every aspect of supporting New Mexico's sustainability-minded farmers, ranchers, and food producers, and is grateful for the knowledge and spirit these individuals regularly share with her.

 Sarah has been an enthusiast of local, sustainable agriculture for many years and is excited to become more involved in the community.
 She has an AA in General Studies and a Certificate of Completion as a Film Technician from CNM.
-She currently lives in Albuquerque with her husband, young daughter, and two yorkies.
+She currently lives in Albuquerque with her daughter and two yorkies.
 Sarah is an avid lover of books and documentaries, and in her spare time enjoys hiking, sewing, and cooking.